This is the ultimate nougat recipe. Easy, foolproof, and full of Australian native flavours. It really would make the perfect Christmas nougat.

 A massive hug and smooch on the cheek goes out to my co-host Amanda.
 You guys had no idea what went on behind the scenes.
 Both of us have had an unusually busy year and were juggling The Sweet Swap ball between us.
 Sadly sometimes dropping the ball in getting back to people that emailed us, and our social media sharing was a little lacking.
 We both thank you for your patience.

 I have had a lot on my plate and my window to make my sweets for the swap was a two day one.
 I have been travelling quite a bit lately for both work and Belly Rumbles.
-In fact it is the day before the reveal and I am typing this up on a flight to Dallas (A very bumpy one Swah!).
+In fact it is the day before the reveal and I am typing this up on a flight to Dallas.
 Was I stressed at all?
 Err slightly.

 If you were following The Sweet Swap hash tag or you follow my instagram and twitter accounts, you may have seen a picture, which resembled something akin to the blob.
 My first attempt at this nougat was a complete and utter failure.